-For details, see the "Modify a Cluster" sections of the GUI or cmgr reference chapters in the SGI InfiniteStorage CXFS Administration Guide.
+For details, see the "Modify a Cluster" sections of the GUI or cmgr reference chapters in the CXFS Administration Guide for SGI Infinite Storage.

 Depending upon your filesystem configuration, you may also need to add the node to the list of clients that have access to the volume.
-See "Mounting Filesystems on the Client-Only Nodes", page 148.
+See "Mounting Filesystems on the Client-Only Nodes" on page 164.